Ratnagiri dam breach: Search operation enters 8th day, 20 bodies recovered so far

 Mumbai, July 10: The search operations by the the National Disaster Response Force (NDRF) and the local police to locate the people who went missing after a dam in Maharashtra's Ratnagiri breached following incessant rains entered eighth day on Wednesday.
 A total of 20 dead bodies have recovered so far.
 Three are still missing.

-The Tiware dam in Chiplun taluka of Ratnagiri district breached late on July 2ne night after heavy rains.
+The Tiware dam in Chiplun taluka of Ratnagiri district breached late on July 2nd night after heavy rains.
 The breach led to a flood-like situation in downstream villages.

 The dam breach caused a flood-like situation in seven downstream villages, with 12 houses being swept away.